-Ariane Leendertz is a Guest Scholar in the research programm
+Ariane Leendertz is a Guest Scholar in the research program

-Hanoch Gutfreund is a Guest Scholar in the research programm
+Hanoch Gutfreund is a Guest Scholar in the research program

-Mitchell Ash is a Guest Scholar in the research programm
+Mitchell Ash is a Guest Scholar in the research program

 Manfred D. Laubichler is President’s Professor of Theoretical Biology and History of Biology at Arizona State University and a Professor at the Santa Fe Institute.
 Within the GMPG project Laubichler is focused on the role of the MPG within the development and differentiation of the life sciences, including international comparisons.